 Practical kitchen tips were often passed down from one generation of

 cooks in a family to the next, and now they are passed on to you.
 They'll help to ensure that your homemade desserts will turn out just like Grandma's.

 Old fashioned dessert recipes rarely contained nutritional info, but you can easily visit the HappyForks website to get a free nutritional analysis and downloadable Nutrition Label for your recipe.

 Just copy and paste your ingredient list into the online Recipe Analyzer and select the approximate number of servings.
 However...

 Whenever the old fashioned dessert recipes are written in paragraph form, you will need to estimate the servings needed and rewrite the ingredients as a list.

 2 cups cake flour, 4 teaspoons baking powder, and 2 tablespoons butter becomes...

 2 tablespoons butter

 Simply follow the editing instructions for any ingredients and measurements not recognized.
-It really is easy to do.
-After, you can take a screenshot on your computer should you wish to save the results.
+It's easy to do.
+For instance, you might need to indicate the type of eggs needed.

-Believe me, there really is something for everyone here and more tips are being added as I find them, so be sure to bookmark this page and return to it often.
+There's something for everyone, and more tips are being added as I find them, so be sure to bookmark this page and return to it often.